 This is another small yet convenient device homeowners didn’t know they needed.
 Yale Lock makes it much easier to keep track of the items you store around the house and ensure that no one has access to your outside cabinet.

 A homeowner can monitor who opened the cabinet door, shut it down and unlock it remotely via a Wi-Fi bridge.
 The system costs $79 with no Wi-Fi bundle and $129 with full integration.
 The product is out since spring.

 Image credit: Benjilock

 This device is a cut above the rest in terms of design and range of features.
-The system encompasses all safety tools a homeowner could want — like integrations with home assistants, fingerprint sensors, a remote controller, and a connection with smart locks and security systems inside the house.
+The system encompasses all safety and user-friendly tools a homeowner could want — integrations with home assistants, fingerprint sensors, a remote controller, and a connection with smart locks and security systems inside the house.
 The tool communicates with other appliances via a device-to-device protocol.